seanorourke7/RPSLS/README.md

 Once the user interacts with the game and 'Chooses a Weapon' the cpu will automatically generate a counter weapon.
 Both weapons are displayed side by side above the buttons.
 An alert box and a sound will let the user know if they have won, lost or drawn.
 This alert also explains the reason ie:"Rock crushes Scissors".

 A score display will increment scores for the player and the CPU.
 This is located above the display area for the user and cpu choices.
-Once a score of 10 is reached a winer is declared and the game restarts.
+Once a score of 5 is reached a winner is declared and the game restarts.

 The logo at the top of the page will react on hover and bring the user to the home page.